go to main contents

 • Coordination: Isabel Font Jiménez (mariaisabel.font(ELIMINAR)@urv.cat)

-• Community organization: Residential Center d'Acció Educativa - CRAE Voramar.
+• Organisation: Residential Center d'Acció Educativa - CRAE Voramar.

 • Summary: The paper addresses the lifestyle of adolescents living in the CRAE from the point of view of the professionals who work there: drug use, inappropriate behaviors, risky sex, mental health problems and emotional problems.
 We highlight two priority issues in which nursing may intervene: lack of socio-affective education and lack of adherence to mental health treatment.
 This study is a multidisciplinary contribution, that understands nursing as a link between professionals, whom it can provide with a holistic view thanks to its proximity and humanity in care, observation and communication skills.
 Secondly, it aims to make visible a group unknown to most of the population that does not work in the child protection system.
 This work aims to awaken the empathetic and humanized attitude during the practice of care.

-Final Bachelor's Degree Project: Benefits for people who are part of an entity that works on community mental health
+Bachelor's thesis: Benefits for people who are part of an organisation that works with community mental health

 • Coordination: Maria Teresa Royo Iglesias (mariteresa.royo(ELIMINAR)@urv.cat)